So you’ve been hired as a school librarian? Congratulations! What an exciting moment!

 I took a different approach, however, and it worked out extremely well for me so I’m going to advise that you DO make big changes, if you want to, during the first year.
 Particularly if the school admin have indicated that they WANT the library program to be updated or changed, as was the case for me.
 In my interview, the admin were clear that they were looking to revamp and modernize the library program.
 The school was also going through the 1:1 launch program the year I started so it was a time of big culture change and the things I wanted to change about the library fit well within those larger district goals.

 In my first year, I did not shy away from making big changes and it was the right choice.
 If you have inherited a library that is beloved and well used by your school, you probably will not want to make as many big changes right away.
-But if, like me, you’ve inherited a disliked and unused library, big changes might be just what the doctor ordered.
+But if you’ve inherited a library that has not functioned as well as it could, big changes might be just what the doctor ordered.

 Based on the things admin said in my interview and on the feedback I received from teachers, I knew that my school wanted the library to be modernized, updated, and made to be more welcoming, representative, comfortable, and enjoyable.
 Therefore I knew that the changes I wanted to make (adding high interest and representative books, facilitating social and collaborative connection between students, offering brain break activities, etc) should not wait even 1 year.
 I knew those big changes were needed right away.
 So I made the changes.
 I received some pushback and criticism from certain teachers.
 I received positive feedback and excitement from other teachers.
 But the only thing that really matters is that these changes caused students to start coming to the library, using the library, asking me for help, and providing positive feedback.